rayancmorais/moviedeux/README.md

 **MovieDeux** is a sleek, modern, and fully responsive application designed to explore and catalog films and television series.
 Built with a focus on fast performance and intuitive user experience, this platform allows users to search for titles, browse popular and trending content, view detailed information (synopsis, cast, ratings), and manage their personalized watchlists.

-This project serves as a showcase of modern front-end development practices, utilizing a powerful **component-based architecture** and a **utility-first styling framework**.
+This project serves as a showcase of modern front-end development practices, utilizing a powerful **component-based architecture**.
 ---

 ## 🎯 Key Features